 How Can We Use Field Guides?

-We have kept a "life list" of the bird species we have seen, and we often make notes in the pages of the field guides when we identify a particular species of spider or insect.
+- Record sightings.
+Keep a "life list" of the bird species you have seen, and keep notes in the pages of the field guides when we identify a particular species of spider or insect.